-WCCTV was contracted by Mackley as a specialist manufacturer and supplier of surveillance cameras that transmit both
+Mackley contracted WCCTV as a specialist manufacturer and supplier of surveillance cameras that transmit both

-WCCTV provided Mackley with a WCCTV 4G Mini Dome, which was attached to railings above the cliff.
-The crane operator was able to receive live footage from the camera on an iPad placed within his cabin, using WCCTV's free mobile viewing App.
+WCCTV provided Mackley with a WCCTV 4G IR Speed Dome attached to railings above the cliff.
+The crane operator received live footage from the camera on an iPad placed within his cabin, using WCCTV's free mobile viewing app.